5 Ways to Monetize Your Video Streaming Business

 The pay-per-minute model is similar to the pay-per-view model.
 The only difference is that it charges for every minute of media consumed by the user.
 It is seldom implemented because media items are usually perceived as units.
 However, it may be a viable model when charging content providers.
 For example, a TV station that uses your platform to reach more viewers could be charged by the minute for broadcasting.
 This is more of a combination of the pay-per-minute model with a service provider model.

-By subscribing to your services, the users have access to the media content until the subscription expires.
+By subscribing to your services, the users have access to the media content until the subscription expires, just like Netflix.
 By implementing different subscription categories, you can limit accessible content and encourage subscriptions to multiple packages to diversify revenue.
-Combined with free samples to convince new users to subscribe and some ads placed within the platform, the subscription model is an attractive option for most streaming businesses.
+Combined with free samples to convince new users to subscribe and some ads placed within the platform, the subscription model is an attractive option for most video streaming businesses.

 Providing streaming as a service could be the most complex model.
 It is perhaps the hardest to implement in terms of design, development, and infrastructure.
 The platform needs to provide interfaces for others to use your platform, store content and embed players into other websites.
 Also, the infrastructure needs to be able to scale quickly as it now has to provide services for immediate clients and the clients’ clients.
 The end-user base could rapidly outgrow the capabilities of a poorly designed platform and thus service performance would degrade.